 Property means the structures and boundaries, etc up to thirty (30m) metres from the exterior walls of the main building but within the boundaries of the land on which the main building is erected.

 Report means the document and any attachments issued to You by Us following Our inspection of the property.

-Standard package conditions: A home that is no greater than 2 stories, no greater than 3 bathrooms, no older than 50 years, within the metro area which is determined at Our discretion, giving at least 3 days notice for inspections.
+Standard package conditions: A home that is no greater than two storey, no greater than 3 bathrooms, no older than 50 years, within the metro area which is determined at Our discretion, giving at least 3 days’ notice for inspections.

 Structural Inspection means the inspection shall comprise visual assessment of accessible areas of the property to identify major defects to the building structure and to form an opinion regarding the general condition of the structure of the property.
 The Report will not include those items noted in Clause A3 of AS 4349.1-2007 e.g. Condition of roof coverings, partition walls, cabinetry, doors, trims, fencing, minor structures, ceiling linings, windows, non-structural & serviceability damp issues, rising damp, condensation, etc.

 Safe and Reasonable Access does not include the use of destructive or invasive inspection methods or moving furniture or stored goods.
 The Standard defines the extent of safe and reasonable access as follows: